OmarMiniesy/Notes/Web Applications/XML.md

 ###### XML Parameter Entity

-Special kind of XML entity which is only referenced elsewhere within the same entity DTD.
+Special kind of XML entity which is only referenced elsewhere within the same entity DTD, unlike other entities that can be referenced anywhere in the XML document.
 ```XML
 <!DOCTYPE foo [ <!ENTITY % ext SYSTEM "file:///path/to/file" > ]>
 ```